-Apple cider vinegar has been traced back all the way to 400 B.C. with Hippocrates using it for common ailments like the cold.
-However, there are not a lot of scientific studies that confirm these benefits, but numerous anecdotal reports show positive health results for people and their dogs.
+The medicinal benefits of apple cider vinegar trace back all the way to 400 B.C. with Hippocrates using it for common ailments like the cold.
+While there are limited scientific studies confirming these benefits, many anecdotal reports show positive health results for people and their dogs.
+Here’s everything you need to know before considering apple cider vinegar for your dog.

 Is Apple Cider Vinegar Good for Dogs?

-Dogs that are given apple cider vinegar may experience a healthier gastrointestinal (GI) system, better coat quality, and less allergies.
-This is because apple cider vinegar helps reduce the inflammation in the body and supports the immune system by balancing the pH.
-When giving dogs apple cider vinegar orally, it should be diluted with 50 percent water.
+When given in the right dosage, dogs that are given apple cider vinegar may benefit from a healthier gastrointestinal (GI) system, better coat quality, fewer allergy symptoms, and more.
+This is because apple cider vinegar helps reduce the inflammation in the body and supports the immune system by balancing pH levels.

 Many dogs have adapted to eating high-protein diets, but some processed diets that are higher in grains can cause a dog’s system to be too alkaline (pH higher than 7).
 Diseases that can result when your dog’s pH is out of the healthy range include urinary crystals, bladder stones, digestive disorders like vomiting/diarrhea, and even allergies.
-These dogs tend to show positive results when they are given apple cider vinegar, because it brings their pH down into a healthier range and supports optimal digestion by increasing the stomach acid required to break-down fats, proteins, and carbohydrates in the food.
+These dogs tend to show positive results when given apple cider vinegar, because it brings their pH down into a healthier range.
+This return-to-balance supports optimal digestion by increasing the stomach acid required to break-down fats, proteins, and carbohydrates in the food.

 Benefits of Apple Cider Vinegar for Dogs

 There are numerous benefits of apple cider vinegar for dogs.
-Apple cider vinegar has been shown to help reduce itchy skin from skin infections to poison ivy.
-It has also been used to rebalance the pH in the body to optimize immune health.
+Dog owners primarily turn to it for topical issues, like skin and ear problems, but it has also been used to rebalance the pH in the body to optimize immune health.

 Here is a list of some of the benefits of apple cider vinegar for dogs: